 This simple tip can help reduce needle-related anxiety

-With children as young as 5 years now eligible for the COVID-19 vaccine, caregivers are faced with helping manage anxiety and fear around needles.
+Does your child have an upcoming flu shot appointment?
+You may be faced with helping manage their anxiety and fear around needles.
 Dr. Diana Bottari, pediatric pain specialist at Advocate Health Care, offers a simple way you can help.

 “By performing a comfort hold, you can reduce not only the pain that can come with vaccinations but also the anxiety, which is often worse than the pain,” she says.